 Bringing Children on a Through2Eyes Tour

-My son, who started out bringing up the caboose of the group, was quickly drawn in by Sampson’s narration and manner, finishing the tour right by his side, deeply engrossed.
-During the tour, we learned the history of Lockfield Gardens, the Senate Avenue YMCA, Sunset Terrace Ballroom, Bethel Church, Crispus Attucks High School, Ransom Place, Madam Walker, the Jazz Masters and The Recorder, which is the 4th oldest African American newspaper still running in the United States.
+My son, who started out bringing up the caboose of the group, was quickly drawn in by Sampson’s narration and manner.
+He finished the tour right by his side, deeply engrossed.
+During the tour, we learned the history of Lockfield Gardens, the Senate Avenue YMCA, Sunset Terrace Ballroom, Bethel Church, Crispus Attucks High School, Ransom Place, Madam Walker, the Jazz Masters, and The Recorder, which is the 4th oldest African American newspaper still running in the United States.
 Truth be told, I had sadly heard of fewer than half of the locations and events Sampson was describing.
 I learned more during this tour than I recall ever learning about Indiana history.